-During these times, not everyone had a headboard, it was a sign of social status with the richer having more elaborate designs.
+During these times, not everyone had a headboard, it was a sign of social status, with the richer having more elaborate designs.
 The poorer would have to go without or create their own from straw and cloth.

 It was in Ancient Greece that headboards began to have cushioning and extra support.
 There were some headboards carved in ebony, silver and gold, which are depicted in many early drawings – undoubtedly more for show than comfort.

 During the Middle Ages, there were some major changes made to headboards.
 This was mainly due to the invention of four-poster and canopied beds – which, once again, were linked to wealth and status.
-The bed was commonly the most expensive item of furniture in the home, so they became even more elaborate, of course headboards needed to keep up.
+The bed was commonly the most expensive item of furniture in the home, so they became even more elaborate; of course, headboards needed to keep up.
 Many headboards from this period still exist in good condition today, which emphasises the sum of money their owners would have paid for them at the time.

 One of the most often recommended Feng Shui adjustments to your bedroom is having a solid headboard for your bed.
 It is believed that a headboard gives you the sense you have ‘a safe and strong mountain at your back as you sleep’.
 It is also said that a strong headboard creates a safe space for intimacy and connection.

-Feng Shui Master Consultant Alan Stirling said: ‘In feng shui terms, headboards exist to provide long term security, stability and confidence in our daily lives.
-Having support behind us began when we lived in caves; and as such is intrinsic to the human psyche.
+Feng Shui Master Consultant Alan Stirling said: ‘In feng shui terms, headboards exist to provide long-term security, stability and confidence in our daily lives.
+Having support behind us began when we lived in caves, and as such, is intrinsic to the human psyche.

 ‘Feng shui can define the best type of headboard according to colour, texture, position and sleeping direction.
 In fact, we can usually cure sleeping problems by adjusting one or more of these aspects.

 In Feng Shui, the style of the headboard is key.
 Choose padded or wooden headboards and ensure they are solid (not open or barred).
 Storage headboards are not good for Feng Shui as they attract clutter.
-With a solid headboard, it gives the sense that you have something solid to lean on and creates a subconscious knowledge that helps you relax and get a good night’s sleep.
+With a solid headboard, it gives the sense that you have something solid to lean on and creates subconscious knowledge that helps you relax and get a good night’s sleep.

 Today, headboards exist largely for interior design purposes.
 Headboards are used to keep the pillows in place while you are in bed and also for storage.
 For the less feng-shui inclined, they can include shelves where you can place lamps, decorations and books.
 This style became particularly popular with the introduction of the waterbed as it grew into popularity in the 70s.

-We asked Interior Designer, Kirsten Grove, for her opinion on matching headboards to your bedroom style.
+We asked Interior Designer Kirsten Grove, for her opinion on matching headboards to your bedroom style.
 Here’s what she said:

 ‘Whether you are choosing a headboard for decorative reasons or just for its functionality, it is key that there is a flow in the room.
-The main thing that catches the eye in a bedroom will always be your headboard.
+The main thing that catches the eye of a bedroom will always be your headboard.

 ‘If you are a minimalist or are searching for something to complement Mid-century, Scandinavian or Danish design, I would opt for a wide panel headboard in a wood tone of your choice.
 Walnut is definitely on the top of my list because it makes any bed more luxurious and it’s a wood tone that creates a stylish and fresher look.